Table of Contents

 The Schulich Career Development Centre (CDC) offers multiple resources to assist students in exploring employment opportunities, and ultimately, guiding them in the direction towards achieving their aspirational career goals.
 In addition to hosting several industry information sessions throughout the academic year, the CDC provides students with access to certified career coaches to help them in planning their career paths.

-Students can access job postings, book career advising appointments, and register for information sessions through Career Quest.
+The CDC is located in N202, on the second floor of the Schulich School of Business building.
+Students can access job postings, book career advising appointments, and register for information sessions through Handshake.

 Osgoode: Career Development Office